Our Summer Music Program offers Weekly Classes and Private Lessons for 8 Weeks.

 Girls’ Teen Voice is designed for the beginning to intermediate singer.
 Emphasis is placed on building confidence along with a healthy vocal technique.
 Repertoire includes musical theater and popular contemporary genres.

-Piano is often a lonely undertaking, but there is a great deal of repertoire written for two people to play together on one piano!
-This course is designed for piano students with at least one year of lessons.
+Piano is often a lonely undertaking, but there is a great deal of repertoire written for two people to play together!
 Students will be assigned a partner with whom to learn a piece and will have the opportunity to play in every class.
 Students will be coached on how to tackle the repertoire and how to develop the skills to work on music collaboratively.

 Check out our Summer Brochure for all the details!